Jim Taylor (fullback): Legacy, honors, and later life

 Taylor finished his ten-year playing career with 8,597 yards and 83 rushing touchdowns, highlighted by his five straight 1,000-yard rushing seasons from 1960 to 1964.
 He was the first running back in NFL history to rush for over 1,000 yards for five consecutive seasons.
 Taylor also caught 225 passes for 1,756 yards and 10 touchdowns, and returned seven kickoffs for 185 yards, giving him a total of 10,539 net yards and 93 touchdowns.
 He holds many Packers records, including both career and single-season touchdowns.
 His 8,207 rushing yards with the Packers remained a franchise record until Ahman Green surpassed it on November 8, 2009.
 His single-season yardage mark of 1,474 in 1962 was not surpassed by a Packer until Green ran for 1,883 yards in 2003—a 16-game season, as opposed to the 14-game 1962 season.
 At retirement, Taylor's 83 career rushing touchdowns placed him behind only Brown.

+During John W. Mecom Jr.'s ownership of the Saints, the number 31 was retired for Taylor.
+However, the number was unretired in 2001.

 Taylor was inducted into the Green Bay Packers Hall of Fame in 1975.
 The following year, he was elected to the Pro Football Hall of Fame.
 He was the first Packers player from the Lombardi era to be inducted.
 Marie Lombardi, Vince's widow, was chosen as Taylor's presenter.
 In 2014, The Times-Picayune ranked Taylor 23rd on its list of Louisiana's all-time greatest athletes.
 He was elected to the Louisiana Sports Hall of Fame in 1974 and the Wisconsin Athletic Hall of Fame in 2001.
-His number 31 jersey is retired by the Saints.
 The Pro Football Hall of Fame selection committee named Taylor to its NFL 1960s All-Decade Team, which comprised the best players of the 1960s at each position.

 Taylor became a successful businessman after his football career.
 He was commissioner of the United States Rugby League in 1978 and attempted to start a 12-team competition.
 He also maintained his physical condition well after his playing days; he participated in the Superstars competition in 1977 and finished fourth in 1979.
 In 1982, Taylor did play-by-play with Paul Hornung for TigerVision, LSU's pay-per-view broadcasts.
 In 2000, aged 65, he was jogging five to six miles daily to stay in shape.
 Taylor was diagnosed with hepatitis C in 1989, but it was found to be dormant by 2000.
 Taylor died on October 13, 2018, at the age of 83, at a hospital, in Baton Rouge; no cause was given.
-The Tigers honored Taylor with a moment of silence before their 36-16 victory over Georgia at Tiger Stadium.
+The Tigers honored Taylor with a moment of silence before their 36–16 victory over Georgia at Tiger Stadium.